jennguyen1/nhuyhoa/_posts/2016-01-03-Principal-Components-Analysis.md

 # Principal Components Analysis (PCA)
-PCA is a dimension-reduction tecnique that produces a low-dimensional representation of a high-dimensional dataset.
+PCA is a dimension-reduction technique that produces a low-dimensional representation of a high-dimensional dataset.
 It finds a sequence of linear combinations of the variables that have

 * Maximal variance
 * Mutually uncorrelated (orthogonal)